RadioAstronomySoftwareGroup/pyradiosky/README.md

 are very welcome, as are bug reports and feature requests.
 Please see our [guide on contributing](.github/CONTRIBUTING.md)

-# Versioning
+## Versioning
 We have not yet decided on a definitive versioning approach.
 We track all changes in our [changelog](https://github.com/RadioAstronomySoftwareGroup/pyradiosky/blob/master/CHANGELOG.md).

-# Documentation
+## Documentation
-We currently use docstrings in the code but will add Sphinx based documentation soon.
+Developer API documentation is hosted [here](https://radioastronomysoftwaregroup.github.io/pyradiosky/).

 # Installation
 Simple installation via pip is available for users, developers should follow